 In addition to paved road routes, KalTour will have gravel road routes of 32 and 64 miles.
-Remember that riding on gravel is more work than riding on pavement, and the longer gravel route has a few hills as well to complete the challenge.
+Remember that riding on gravel is more work than riding on pavement, and the longer gravel route has a few hills as well to complete the route.

 For the safety of our volunteers and riders, COVID precautions will be followed.
 Masks will be required for all riders when not riding or seated for eating.
 Instructions from servers and posted directions must be followed when obtaining food and drink.